carbonplan/carbon-removal-application/markdown/supplements/co2-utilization.md

 ### 2) Utilization Methods

 a) How does your solution use and store CO₂?
-What is the gross CO₂ utilization rate? _(E.g. CO₂ is mineralized in Material at a rate of X tCO₂ (gross) / t storage material)._
+What is the gross CO₂ utilization rate? _(E.g. CO₂ is mineralized in Material at a rate of X tCO₂ (gross) / t storage material)_

 <textarea rows='5' cols='50' placeholder='<100 words' />